 Despite its mostly quiet demeanor, Yellowstone super-volcano (more formally Yellowstone Plateau volcanic field) is still closely monitored by Yellowstone Volcano Observatory.
 However, the volcanic overlord is very unlikely to be in the mood for an all-out eruption as far as we know, even it had several minor eruptions since its last major eruption roughly 640,000 years ago.
 According to the United States Geological Survey, the probability of a major eruption is 1/730,000 in a given year.
 So, the park is still there for those who want to enjoy the natural beauty and wonders.

-In my opinion, I would be first concerned with extremely powerful pressure wave with energy of roughly 875,000 megatons of TNT (according to Science Focus article), or in other words, 875 billion tons of TNT.
-So, Yellowstone’s pressure wave from initial blast could pack a huge punch.
+In my opinion, I would be first concerned with extremely powerful pressure waves with the energy of roughly 875,000 megatons of TNT (according to Science Focus article), or in other words, 875 billion tons of TNT.
+So, Yellowstone’s pressure wave from the initial blast could pack a huge punch.
 Take Krakatoa’s eruption in 1883 for example.
-According to Oregon State University’s Volcano World, the shock wave from eruption had shattered windows and caused permanent damage to ears within 160 km (roughly 100 miles) radius.
-It had explosive power of estimated 200 megatons of TNT according to History.com, and even more powerful 1815 Tambora eruption produced 33,000 megatons of TNT according to Wired article on the eruption.
+According to Oregon State University’s Volcano World, the shock wave from the eruption had shattered windows and caused permanent damage to ears within 160 km (roughly 100 miles) radius.
+It had the explosive power of an estimated 200 megatons of TNT, according to History.com, and the even more powerful 1815 Tambora eruption produced 33,000 megatons of TNT, according to the Wired article on the eruption.

 Yet, we can rest for now since it is being watched closely, and it is just doing its own business as usual.
-However, it is also a fodder for Hollywood disaster flicks, doomsayers, conspiracy theorists, tabloids… and, for some strange reason, zit and Taco Bell jokes.
-Well I got the kick out of these jokes anyway.
+However, it is also fodder for Hollywood disaster flicks, doomsayers, conspiracy theorists, tabloids… and, for some strange reason, zit and Taco Bell jokes.
+Well, I got a kick out of these jokes anyway.